philips-labs/BLE-GHS-Server-Simulator/README.md

 For further questions on this project, contact one of:
 * Abdul Nabi - lead author - abdul.nabi@philips.com
 * Erik Moll - development of the Bluetooth SIG GHS and IEEE ACOM specifications - erik.moll@philips.com
-* Martijn van Welie - lead author of the Blessed / Mjolnir framework - martijn.van.welie@philips.com
+* Martijn van Welie - lead author of the Blessed library - martijn.van.welie@philips.com

 ## License